basharast/AstifanSystem/README.md

 The project need more support to complete the last built-in tool (Templates management)

-This project can be a more secure options other than WordPress in the future
+This project can be more secure option than WordPress in the future

 # Features